open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-discussions-02.md

 **A:** There is a
 [current issue](https://github.com/open-telemetry/opentelemetry-specification/issues/2318)
 regarding this which you can track.
+An example of business metric can be users landing on a particular page which can be tracked with a counter.

 ### OpenTelemetry Adoption & Enablement